 A little!
 Although they’re no African greys or Amazon parrots, some Pacific parrotlets are definitely talented little mimics.
 They can learn to imitate noises, words, tunes and even short phrases.
 Don’t expect there to be any guarantee that yours will, though: it’s highly individual.

 Talking training is a great way to bond with your parrotlet.
 Take the bird to a quiet spot and just start repeating!
 Be sure to have a treat ready to reward your bird.

 Pacific parrotlet safety & emergencies

 If you’re a parrot owner, you should have the number for an avian vet in your phone or on the fridge.
 No exceptions!
-The tiny parrotlet is extremely inquisitive and can easily get itself in trouble, no matter how much you try to keep safety in mind.
+The tiny parrotlet is extremely inquisitive and can easily get itself in trouble.
 You’ll definitely have to check each time before plopping down on the couch, for example.

 If you have any more questions about Pacific parrotlet care or if you’d like to share your own experiences with these feathered South American gems, don’t hesitate to leave a comment below.